 The spice-hued spa is a sizeable 2,200sq m in size.
 We like the rustic detailing: the potted ferns, the mirrors made of driftwood and the conch shells, but we like the treatments even more.
 In six treatment rooms (and one VIP cabin) staff administer facials, body scrubs and wraps, mani-pedis and a range of massages, and generally ensure that guests are in a state of bliss.
 There's a steam bath and sauna, and a quirky snow cave, where guests cool off amid an arctic setting.
 In four Thai treatment rooms, ayurvedic massages, shiatsu and shirodara treatments are carried out, and there's a small gym too.

 Don’t forget your golf clubs – you’re right next to one of Southern Europe’s finest courses.

-The hotel is home to one of the best spas in the region – offering heated and double-cushioned massage beds, a snow cave and a chemical-free indoor pool – which is a destination in its own right.
+The hotel is home to one of the best spas in the region – offering heated and double-cushioned massage beds, a snow cave and a chemical-free indoor pool.